matrix-org/rageshake/docs/api.md

   This is the default value, see below for more information.

-In addition to these error codes, the configuration allows application developers to specify specific error codes for report rejection (see the `rejection_conditions` config option).
+In addition to these error codes, the configuration allows application developers to specify specific error codes for report rejection under the `RS_REJECTED_*` namespace. (see the `rejection_conditions` config option).
 Consult the administrator of your rageshake server in order to determine what error codes may be presented.